Related to Cost Function

-A Loss functions guides model training by providing a measure of prediction accuracy.
+A Loss function guides model training by providing a measure of prediction accuracy.
 The ultimate aim is to minimize the loss, ensuring the model makes accurate predictions on unseen data.

 Terminology